clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 ## Proposal

 The proposal describes how the ClusterLink project can be deployed on any K8s Cluster.
-In this proposal, we distinguish between two entities: first, the fabric administrator, who manages the fabric and is responsible for determining which clusters can join the fabric, and second, the site administrator, who manages the k8s Cluster and is responsible for deploying the ClusterLink into the cluster.
+In this proposal, we distinguish between two entities:

+1. Fabric administrator: manages the fabric and is responsible for determining which clusters can join the fabric.
+1. Site administrator: manages the k8s Cluster and is responsible for deploying the ClusterLink into the cluster.

 Before deploying the ClusterLink, a few prerequisite steps should be completed:

 1. The fabric administrator should create the site certificates (public and private) and transfer them, along with the public CA certificate, to the site administrator.
-1. The site administrator should deploy the certificates as k8s secrets to the cluster.
+2. The site administrator should deploy the certificates as k8s secrets to the cluster.
-1. The site administrator should deploy the ClusterLink operator to the cluster.
+3. The site administrator should deploy the ClusterLink operator to the cluster and register ClusterLink Custom Resource Definition (CRD) class to the cluster.

-After completing all the prerequisites, the site administrator can deploy the ClusterLink Custom Resource Definition (CRD) to the operator.
+After completing all the prerequisites, the site administrator can deploy the ClusterLink CRD instance to the operator.
 The operator will then create the ClusterLink components, including:

 * A ClusterLink dedicated namespace, which by default will be cl-operator-ns.
 * Deployment of ClusterLink controlplane components, including controlplane-pod, controlplane-service, and RBAC roles.